Explorer: GEMS (SMEX 13)

 GEMS (SMEX 13) [OSC]

-GEMS (Gravity and Extreme Magnetism SMEX) is a small X-Ray observatory to measure polarized X-rays.
+GEMS (Gravity and Extreme Magnetism SMEX) was a small X-Ray observatory project to measure polarized X-rays.

 By providing an increase in sensitivity of more than 100 times, the Gravity and Extreme Magnetism SMEX mission will detect and measure the polarization of the X-rays emitted by some of the most energetic and enigmatic objects in the cosmos.
 These include ultra-dense neutron stars and stellar-mass black holes, which are the remains of the dying explosions of very hot, massive stars, and ultra-massive black holes at the centers of distant galaxies.
 By studying the changes with time and energy of their polarized X-ray emission, the mission will probe the bending of space and the curving of light in regions of extreme gravity near these objects.